Expat Life In South Korea

 The next myth that I frequently see people ask questions is the belief that they will immediately experience personal growth.
 Maybe it’s because we’ve read the book Eat, Pray, Love.
 Except the location is changed from Italy to South Korea.

 I have mentioned before that I had the belief that I wouldn’t eat any fast food once I arrived in Korea.
-When in fact the first place I ate was at Starbucks.
+When in fact the first place I grabbed a bite to eat was at Starbucks.

-Yes, you should try new restaurants and eat out as much as your budget can afford, however, know that every once in a while you will miss the comforts of home and you will specifically seek out the familiar.
+Yes, you should try new restaurants and eat out as much as your budget can afford.
+However, know that every once in a while you will miss the comforts of home and you will look for the familiar.
 That’s okay, there’s always tomorrow to go try Kimchi Jjigae.

 Eventually, change will occur, with your interactions with people on the subway, grocery store shopping and making friends from all over the world.
 Somehow, slowly you will change, however, don’t expect this fresh off the boat, train or airplane.
 The jet lag alone took me almost a week to remedy.